fredck/lightener/README.md

 One light to rule them all!

+### Support for On/Off Lights

+Lightner supports controlling the so-called "On/Off Lights."
+These are lights that cannot be dimmed but can only be turned on and off.

+The configuration of On/Off Lights is similar to dimmable lights.
+The difference is that if the light is set to zero, it will be off.
+Any other "brightness" level will simply turn the light on.

+For example, if an On/Off Light is configured with "20:0, 50:30, 100:0," it will be set to off when the Lightner is in the brightness range of 0-20% or when it reaches 100%.
+Between 21-99%, the light will be on.

 ### Tips

  * A light doesn't have to go always to 100%.
 If you want it to not cross (e.g.) 80%, just configure it with `100:80`.